All Episodes

 I do see the good side of your technology.

-You gotta you gotta pay the rent, okay?
+You got to pay the rent, okay?

 My pleasure, Sean.

-I'll I'll take your advice.
+I'll take your advice.

-All right, my friend, thank you.
+All right, my friend.

 You know, I'm amazed that these guys are just geniuses.

-I I could barely download an app.
+I could barely download an app.

-I mean, I guess everyone has their own special skill set, God given talents, but certainly computers was not mine.
+I mean, I guess everyone has their own special skill set, God-given talents, but certainly computers was not mine.

-This just into our newsroom, a plane has crashed into the world trade center.
+This just into our newsroom, a plane has crashed into the World Trade Center.

 There it goes.

-Faithful friend.
+Faithful friends.

-The freedom loving nations of the world stand by our side.
+The freedom-loving nations in the world stand by our side.

-Crowds that have the red, white, and blue.
+Proud to have the red, white, and blue.

-I think about the families, children.
+I think about the families, the children.

 Freedom itself was attacked, and freedom will be defended.

-She still I can hear you.
+I can hear you.

-Then she stands.
+There she stands.

-This is the We will not forget the 2800 people.
+We will not forget the 2,800 people.

-We're gonna come out of this emotionally strong.
+We're going to come out of this emotionally stronger.

 And the commitment of our fathers is now the calling of our time.